 Security Features and Add-on Offerings

 What security-related features come out of the box?
 What add-on features or services are available to you?
 Don’t get caught short-sighted by purchasing what appears to be a superb host only to require specific add-ons that the host doesn’t offer down the road.

 Does the prospective provider have specific public policies and Service Level Agreements (SLAs) relating explicitly to security and data responsibility?
 If there isn’t one available publicly, ask for one before committing.

 Does the provider offer fully compliant servers?
 PCI, HIPAA, GDPR, CCPA, and SOC have very particular security configurations and practice requirements.
 Instead of working harder with multiple cloud hosting providers, work smarter by consolidating your infrastructure with one cloud host.

 2. Understand Security and Compliance Responsibilities

 When you begin using a cloud provider, it is important to understand that security and compliance responsibilities are shared between the provider and the end user.
 You should fully understand where your end-user responsibilities begin and end.
 Once you know this, you can focus your security efforts on the areas for which you are responsible.

 Here are a few helpful things to remember when assessing security and compliance responsibilities:

 Cloud Service Provider Policies

 Your organization must understand what data will be placed on the cloud service provider’s platform.
-It is not uncommon to partner with several different providers for specific needs.
+It is not uncommon to partner with multiple cloud providers for specific needs.
 It is critical to track what providers’ systems comply with regulations on particular data types and which ones do not.